Greatest Hits Vol. III (Alabama album)

 Alabama had continued success through the first half of the 1990s, enabling the Fort Payne, Alabama-based band to issue their third album of greatest hits.
 Included in this 11-track album are eight previous No. 1 hits, including the original single version of "Tennessee River" (an extended live version was included on their first Greatest Hits collection).
-A holiday/Christian-themed fan favorite, "Angels Among Us", is also included.
+A holiday/Christian-themed fan favorite, "Angels Among Us", is also included but with a different vocal remix.

 Both of the album's new tracks were released as singles: "We Can't Love Like This Anymore" (late 1994) and "Give Me One More Shot" (early 1995).
 Both songs reached the Top 10 of Billboard magazines Hot Country Singles & Tracks chart.